ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

         :::image type="content" source="./media/data-access-governance/manage-sharepoint-group-membership.png" alt-text="Screenshot that shows displays sharepoint group members" lightbox="./media/data-access-governance/manage-sharepoint-group-membership.png":::

 - **Individual items (files/folders/lists):**
-  - See items shared with 'Everyone except external users' in the last 28 days
+  - See items shared with 'Everyone except external users' in the last 28 days.
-  - View sharing details (who shared and when)
+  - View sharing details (who shared and when).
   - Manage access and remove permissions as needed:
     1. Select **Manage access**.
     1. Under the 'Everyone except external users' group in the **Groups** tab, select the group and select **remove access**.
 See [Stop sharing OneDrive or SharePoint files or folders, or change permissions](https://support.microsoft.com/office/stop-sharing-onedrive-or-sharepoint-files-or-folders-or-change-permissions-0a36470f-d7fe-40a0-bd74-0ac6c1e13323) for more information.